No Products in the Cart

 When it comes to finding the best mattress topper for arthritis, it's important to choose a material that will provide ample support and cushioning.
 This is especially important if you have joint pain or inflammation.
 In that case, the ones made with natural latex are an excellent choice

 But why latex and not memory foam?
-Although all of these materials are great in providing the much-needed support and contouring required for pain relief, no other material can outstand latex.
+Although all of these materials are great in providing the much-needed support and contouring required for pressure point relief, no other material can outstand latex.

 Natural latex has a high level of resilience, meaning it will quickly bounce back into shape after being compressed.
-This will help to reduce pressure on your joints and prevent pain.
+This will help to reduce pressure on your joints.

 Not only is latex highly breathable, but it also has incredible cooling properties.
 This makes it ideal for those who suffer from joint pain, as the cooling effect can help to reduce inflammation.
-Unfortunately, while latex is excellent at regulating temperature, memory foam is the exact opposite.
+Unfortunately, while latex is known as the best cooling mattress topper, memory foam is the exact opposite.
 The material can make you uncomfortable by making you sleep hot in the midst of experiencing troublesome arthritis symptoms.
 And yeah, that's one of the main reasons why memory foam is not one of our most recommended choices.

 While latex is natural environment friendly, memory foam is not.
 Latex is made from rubber trees, and after the latex is harvested, the trees continue to live and produce latex.
 On the other hand, memory foam is made from petroleum products, which are not renewable.
 In addition, memory foam can off-gas chemicals that are harmful to humans and the environment.
 While latex mattresses are more expensive than memory foam mattresses, they are a better choice for those who want to reduce their impact on the environment.

-Yes, latex is 100% environment friendly, and memory foam is not, but what about down and wool mattress toppers?
-Of course, both these materials are natural, sustainable, and environment friendly, but they fail to offer the same level of support and pain relief as offered by a natural latex mattress topper.
+Yes, latex is environment friendly, and memory foam is not, but what about down and wool mattress toppers?
+Of course, both these materials are natural, sustainable, and environment friendly, but they fail to offer the same level of support and pressure point relief as offered by a natural latex mattress topper.

 In addition to all of these, latex mattress toppers are often more durable than other types of mattress toppers, so they can provide lasting support for those with arthritis.
-They are also naturally resistant to dust mites and mold, making them a safe choice for people with allergies.
+They are also naturally hypoallergenic, which means, they attract fewer pests or dust mites, making them a safe choice for people with allergies.